illescasDaniel/MarvelCharacters-iOS/README.md

 ## Installation [IMPORTANT]

 - This app uses the official marvel api: https://developer.marvel.com/docs
-- To setup the project, you need to get the marvel api developer keys.
+- To setup the project, **you need to get the marvel api developer keys AND add "\*" in "Your authorized referrers" (https://developer.marvel.com/account)**.
-  - Then you need to place them into **"Marvel Characters/config/Keys.example.xcconfig"**.
+  - Then you need look at this file **"Marvel Characters/config/Keys.example.xcconfig"**.
+Copy its contents replacing the api keys with yours and create a new file on the same folder named "Keys.xcconfig".
+The project should automatically pick up that file and use your api keys.
 - There is only one external dependency, ZippyJSON, but is should load automatically with the Swift Package Manager

 ## Extra